sanjuu11525/udacity_continuous_control/README.md

 ### The Environment
 The state space has 33 dimensions to describe position, rotation, velocity, and angular velocities of the arm.
 Continuous action space with 4 outputs with respect to torque to two joints.

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 So, the agent is to accumulate rewards to keep the arm in the target location.
-1 each step if the agent's hand is in target location.
+The task is solved if, the agent gets an average score of +30 over 100 consecutive episodes.

 ## Getting Start **One (1) Agent**